azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 > **Note:**  Dashboard reflects updates only upon pipeline execution.
 Local scan results don't reflect automatically.
 If you have remediated a control, make sure you run the pipeline to reflect the updated control results on dashboard.

+# AzSK.AzureDevOps PowerShell module

+At its core, the Security Scanner for ADO is a PowerShell module.
+This can be run locally from the PS console after installation.
+This is as simple as running PS in non-Admin mode and running the cmds as shown below:

 ## Installation Guide

 >**Pre-requisites**: